 In this article, we study equivariant holomorphic $\C^*$-actions on $2$-dimensional\footnote{Dimensions, unless otherwise stated, are meant to be over the complex field.} moduli spaces of Higgs bundles over curves.
-One set of examples correspond to the {\Pa} equations $PI,\ldots , PVI$ (see Section~\ref{sec:Painleve}).
-An extensive literature is devoted to these spaces from various perspectives.
-Here, we give a necessary and sufficient condition for the existence of a $\C^*$-action on these spaces $\mathcal{M}^{PX}$ (see Proposition~\ref{prop:existence}), and spell out explicitly the construction of such an action whenever it exists.
-Furthermore, we compute its weights on the Hitchin base $\mathcal{B}^{PX}$ and on the symplectic $2$-form $\Omega_I^{PX}$ on $\M^{PX}.$ Another source of examples are moduli spaces $\M_\Gamma$ of parabolic Higgs bundles corresponding to the affine root systems $\widetilde{D}_4, \widetilde{E}_6, \widetilde{E}_7, \widetilde{E}_8$, see for instance~\cite[Section~4.1]{Boalch_wild_character_varieties},~\cite[Proposition~8.1]{Oshima},~\cite{groechenig2014hilbert},~\cite{zhang2017multiplicativity}.
+One set of examples corresponds to the {\Pa} equations $PI,\ldots , PVI$ (see Section~\ref{sec:Painleve}).
+Extensive literature is devoted to these spaces from various perspectives.
+Here, we give a necessary and sufficient condition for the existence of a $\C^*$-action on these spaces $\mathcal{M}^{PX}$, and spell out explicitly the construction of such an action whenever it exists.
+Furthermore, we compute its weights on the Hitchin base $\mathcal{B}^{PX}$ and on the symplectic $2$-form $\Omega_I^{PX}$ on $\M^{PX}.$ Another source of examples are moduli spaces $\M_\Gamma$ of parabolic Higgs bundles corresponding to the affine root systems $\widetilde{A}_0,\widetilde{D}_4, \widetilde{E}_6, \widetilde{E}_7, \widetilde{E}_8$, see for instance~\cite[Section~4.1]{Boalch_wild_character_varieties},~\cite[Proposition~8.1]{Oshima},~\cite{groechenig2014hilbert},~\cite{zhang2017multiplicativity}.
 A degenerate case in this family corresponding to $\widetilde{A}_0$ is the cotangent bundle of an elliptic curve.
-We carry out the same study for these spaces too.
+We carry out the same study for these spaces, too.
 The topology of the case $\widetilde{E}_6$ has been studied in detail in~\cite{Mihajlovic_thesis}.

-As an example of the general theory developed in~\cite{RZ1}, the constructed $\CC$-actions endow the cohomology spaces with the structure of a filtration $\FF_{\bullet}$ by using Floer-theoretic ideas.
+As an example of the general theory developed in~\cite{RZ1} by using Floer-theoretic techniques, the constructed $\CC$-actions endow the singular cohomology of these spaces with the structure of a filtration $\FF_{\bullet}$.
 We review key features of this construction in Section~\ref{sec:Floer}.
 Given a label $X$ in the {\Pa} classification, we introduce a two-variable generating Puiseux polynomial $P^{PX}$ that encodes the non-trivial weights of $\FF$ on the cohomology of the corresponding moduli space $\mathcal{M}^{PX}$ along with their dimensions:

-where $\mathbb{B}$ is any base field.
+where $\mathbb{B}$ is any base field of characteristic zero.
 Our first result may be summarized as:

 \begin{theorem} The equivariant $\C^*$-actions on Hitchin moduli spaces in the {\Pa} cases have invariants given in Table~\ref{table}. \end{theorem}